CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ## Further Challenges:
 * (QUEUE) Comparing the methods used to solve the UD-MIS problem.
 * Benchmarking other quantum and classical optimization methods to solve your UD-MIS problems.
-* Demonstrating how other problems can be mapped to UD-MIS and solving said problems.
+* (QUEUE) Demonstrating how other problems can be mapped to UD-MIS and solving said problems.
 * Solving the problem with real quantum hardware.

 ## Business Application